OSU-CS162-W17/master-assignment-2/README.md

 ## Go Fish game

 For this assignment, you will write a program that allows one player to play a game of Go Fish against the computer.
 Go Fish is a game that uses a standard deck of 52 cards.
 Specifically, each card has a rank and a suit.
 There are 13 ranks: the numbers 2 through 10, Jack (usually represented with the letter J), Queen (Q), King (K), and Ace (A).
 There are 4 suits: clubs, diamonds, hearts, and spades.
-In a 52-card deck, where is one card of each rank for each suit.
+In a 52-card deck, there is one card of each rank for each suit.

 A game of Go Fish between two players proceeds as follows:
   * The deck of cards is shuffled, randomizing the order of the cards.